It can be a challenge to deal with wedding tipping, because you might not be sure how much to give and how much the other person is expecting.

 2. How Much To Tip Wedding Photographer

 If you’ve hired a photographer, then you usually won’t need to tip them if they own their studio.
 That’s because you’ll be traveling to them, rather than having them take the photographs at your wedding.
 If you’re in Washington D.C., or you need boudoir photography, then you can discuss this subject with your photographer directly.
 Another way to approach tipping your photographer is to pay more than the listed prices for their packages.
+Keep in mind that if you are looking into hiring a videographer you will want to ask if they also do photography.
+This is just one question to ask before hiring a videographer.
+Also keep in mind that if you have two separate people taking care of photography and videography, you will need to tip each person.

 3. Tip Those Who Go Above and Beyond